 A Note on the GRE Exams

 We require both the General GRE and the Mathematics Subject GRE exams.
-You should take both tests no later than October.
+To ensure that test scores arrive by the application deadline, we recommend that applicants take exams no later than October.
 The Educational Testing Service will send your scores to the institutions you specify when you take the exams.
-Our departmental code is 0703.
 Additional information about the GRE exams, and how to register, can be obtained at http://www.gre.org

 All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People’s Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.